 6.30.1 Applicability to language

+The vulnerability specified in ISO/IEC TR 24772-1:2019 clause 6.30 applies to Fortran as described below.

 Fortran is not very susceptible to this vulnerability because it permits explicit declarations of upper and lower bounds of arrays, which allows bounds that are relevant to the application to be used.
 For example, latitude can be declared with bounds -90 to 90, while longitude can be declared with bounds -180 to 180.
 Thus, user-written arithmetic on subscripts can be minimized.

 This vulnerability is applicable to a mixed-language program containing both Fortran and C, since arrays in C always have the lower bound 0, and it might reduce the overall amount of explicit subscript arithmetic to declare the Fortran arrays with lower bounds of zero when they would otherwise be given different lower bounds.